1367 (3rd April)

 1380 (27th July)

-at Arundel Castle.
-Due to the couples’ young ages (the bride was aged 12 years) they were advised not to consummate the marriage, but they disobeyed.
+Henry Bolingbroke aged 13 years, married Mary de Bohun aged 12 years at Arundel Castle.
+Due to their ages they were advised not to consummate the marriage, but they disobeyed.

-A son, Edward, was born to Henry and Mary de Bohun, but he only lived for four days.
+A son, Edward, was born to Henry and Mary de Bohun.
+He lived for just four days.

 1384 (22nd December)